wp-plugins/quatriceps/readme.txt

 Quatriceps is a mathematics API for generating solutions to basic arithmetic problems.
 This plugin allows easy setup of Quatricep blocks on a Wordpress blog for student use.

-When a student requests a solution, a LaTeX image file is compiled with the `xlop` package and retrieved from a Tetragy server.
-Currently, only the four basic binary operations are supported.
-Tetragy welcomes requests for new operations that may be specific to an organization.
+When a student submits a problem, a formatted solution is retrieved from a remote server.
+Quatriceps operations and output will emphasize instructional solutions.
+Tetragy welcomes requests for new operations that may be specific to a user or organization.

 Addition is displayed with carries.
 Displaying carries with subtraction is optional.
 Multiplication and division are displayed 'longhand'.
+See the Tetragy Quatriceps API page for all currently supported operations.

 == Installation ==

 A Tetragy ID is necessary and may be obtained from https://tetragy.com/.
 Accounts are necessary to allocate resources and prevent abuse of user and network services.

-1. Download and unzip the Wordpress Quatriceps zip file to your `/wp-content/plugins/` directory.
+1. Download and extract the Wordpress Quatriceps zip file to your `/wp-content/plugins/` directory.
 2. Whitelist your server IP addresses or disable enforcing at https://math.tetragy.com/user.
+Requests from unlisted IPs with IP enforcing disabled *will be rejected*.
 3. Visit the Quatriceps settings page of your Wordpress site to configure your ID.
+This is found under Plugins.
 4. Use Shortcode in your posts to include a Quatriceps operation.
 For example: `[quatriceps com="addition"]`.
 For additional information about Shortcode visit http://codex.wordpress.org/Shortcode.

 == Frequently Asked Questions ==

 = Can I try out the service ? =

-Yes, users are alloted free points every month and may purchase additional points if necessary.
+Yes, users are 2000 free sample requests and may purchase additional points, if necessary.

 = Do I need to install anything else on my server ? =